-Today a clinical laboratory is not only concerned with the diagnosis of diseases rather a step ahead with the prevention of disease and its complications.
-Hence the role of a modern clinical laboratory is not just restricted to provide numerical values in forms of reports rather assisting clinicians in treatment for overall improved patient outcome.
-It is often noticed that, inspite of advice in reports and advice from treating clinicians many patients don’t come back to laboratory for repeat or follow up testing after the designated time frame and subsequently lost for follow-up.
+Today, a clinical laboratory, which may have equipment like a conversion chamber, is not only concerned with the diagnosis of diseases rather a step ahead with the prevention of disease and its complications.
+Hence, the role of a modern clinical laboratory is not just restricted to provide numerical values in forms of reports, rather assisting clinicians in treatment for overall improved patient outcome.
+It is often noticed that, inspite of advice in reports and advice from treating clinicians, many patients don’t come back to laboratory for repeat or follow up testing after the designated time frame and subsequently lost for follow-up.
 Such incidences may seriously impact the outcome of a therapeutic intervention for a specific disorder.
 All modern clinical laboratories should launch an SMS alert system reminding patients for repeat testing or follow up tests following consultation with local physicians

 The basic intention of this SMS alert system is to notify and remind patients to repeat or come back for further follow up tests once the result of the same is reported as abnormal by Laboratory.
 This would aid in improved patient management and will also lead to enhanced customer satisfaction.